wtsi-hgi/fs-reporting/README.md

 This will produce the output data that drives report generation.

-Once the completely aggregated output has been produced, it can be run through `render-assets.R`, which will generate the tables and plots for the final report.
-The script takes two positional arguments:
+Once the completely aggregated output has been produced, it can be run through `render-assets.R`, which will generate the tables, plots and LaTeX source for the final report.
+The script takes three positional
+arguments:

 1. The path to the aggregated output.
 2. The output directory for the report assets.
+3. The data aggregation date (optional; defaults to today).

-It will produce assets named `OUTPUT_DIR/FILESYSTEM-ORG_TAG.EXT`.
-For example `/path/to/assets/lustre-pi.pdf` for the plot of Lustre data usage by PI.
-Note that the PI assets are unconstrained, but the group and user assets will be limited to the top 10, by cost.
+It will produce assets named `OUTPUT_DIR/FILESYSTEM-ORG_TAG.EXT` -- for example, `/path/to/assets/lustre-pi.pdf` for the plot of Lustre data usage by PI -- as well as `OUTPUT_DIR/report.tex`, which makes use of these.
+(Note that the PI assets are unconstrained, but the group and user assets will be limited to the top 10, by cost.)

+The final report can be compiled using LaTeX.
+For example:

+    cd /path/to/assets
+    latexmk -pdf report.tex

 ## tl;dr